pingcap/blog/tidb-2.1-ga-Battle-tested-to-handle-an-unpredictable-world.md

 ### Smarter Optimizer

 The optimizer is the brain of the database.
 In 2.1, we've made significant improvements to make TiDB's brain, its cost-based optimizer (CBO), smarter so it knows how to speed up more complex queries without human intervention.
 For example, the new CBO can make smarter index choices on Index Join, along with optimizations on outer table and correlated subquery, to speed up complex queries automatically.

-We also added additional knobs that you can turn manually as “hint”, for Join, UPDATE, DELETE, and other queries, so even if the CBO does not generate a good query plan, you can intervene to keep performance up to par and consistent.
+We also added additional knobs that you can turn manually as "hint", for Join, UPDATE, DELETE, and other queries, so even if the CBO does not generate a good query plan, you can intervene to keep performance up to par and consistent.

 ### Faster Executor

 TiDB 2.1 includes major improvements to the execution of certain physical plans to increase performance, especially for hash aggregation and projection, by adding multi-thread execution.
 We also re-architected the aggregation framework to support vectorized computation.

-Because of these improvements, TiDB 2.1 performances much better in OLAP scenarios than 2.0, as shown in our latest TPC-H benchmark in the “Performance Benchmark” section below.
+Because of these improvements, TiDB 2.1 performances much better in OLAP scenarios than 2.0, as shown in our latest TPC-H benchmark in the "Performance Benchmark" section below.
 This performance boost further strengthens TiDB's capabilities as an HTAP database.

 <div class="trackable-btns">
     <a href="/download" onclick="trackViews('TiDB 2.1 GA: Battle-Tested to Handle an Unpredictable World', 'download-tidb-btn-middle')"><button>Download TiDB</button></a>